Aruneet-11/netflix-gpt/README.md

 -Title Desc
 -Play Button
 -Movie Suggestions
--Movie List \*n
+-Movie List

 -NetflixGPT
 -searchbar
 -Suggest movies based on your search

 #Note
-instead of dispatching the action again and again on signup,signin and signout.
+-instead of dispatching the action again and again on signup,signin and signout.
 We will write it only one time in the body.js using a function onAuthStateChanged.
+-if I use strict mode a lot of things happen twice.